Pjmcnally/ps_koans/README.md

-# ps_koans
+# PsKoans
-Track my working through PsKoans
+Track my working through PsKoans.

+More information about PsKoans can be found [here](https://github.com/vexx32/PSKoans).